truenas/documentation/content/en/hub/scale/ScaleIntro.md

 ---
 title: "What is TrueNAS SCALE?"
-linkTitle: "SCALE Overview"
+linkTitle: "Overview"
+description: "A brief look at the purpose and structure of SCALE."
 weight: 10
 ---

 <img src="/images/truenas_scale-logo-full-color-rgb.png" style="scale:50%;">

-**TrueNAS SCALE** is the latest member of the TrueNAS family and provides Open Source HyperConverged Infrastructure including Linux containers and VMs.
+**TrueNAS SCALE** is the latest member of the TrueNAS family and provides Open Source HyperConverged Infrastructure (HCI) including Linux containers and VMs.
 TrueNAS SCALE includes the ability to cluster systems and provide scale-out storage with capacities of up to hundreds of Petabytes.
 Just like TrueNAS CORE, TrueNAS SCALE is designed to be the most secure and efficient solution to managing and sharing data over a network, from smaller home networks "scaled" up to massive business environments.